 In South African domestic cricket he captained Transvaal to the Currie Cup title - in fact Transvaal won the Currie Cup ten times in 20 years whilst Rice represented the side.
 He played for South Africa in a number of Unofficial Tests, latterly as captain, and captained South Africa in their first ODI.
 His first-class cricket continued until 1993-94, his final years being with Natal.

 He returned to Trent Bridge as the newly appointed Cricket Manager in 1999.

 Rice wrung the changes with eight players leaving and Darren Bicknell, John Morris, AJ Harris, and David Millns signing as replacements.
 A second winter of recruitment was launched and in came Kevin Pietersen, Greg Smith, Richard Logan and Greg Blewett.
 It seemed to work – seven out of the first eight one-dayers ended in victory.
 After that the summer went downhill though.
 The batting was robust but the bowling attack struggled.

 The 2002 season started with a series of poor results and the Committee took the drastic action of sacking their former star and promoting then Second Eleven Coach Mick Newell.

-On July 28th2015 the Club was deeply saddened to announce that Clive had passed away at the age of 66 in Sandton (Gauteng).
+On 28 July 2015, the Club was deeply saddened to announce that Clive had passed away at the age of 66 in Sandton (Gauteng).
 A minute’s applause was held ahead of the Fourth Investec Ashes Test at Trent Bridge as a mark of respect.